srtate/usn-processing/README.md

    info from the USNs.
 Restricts the list at a high level to the proper Ubuntu release, but individual CVEs might still not be relevant for this distribution -- that's why this is "prelim."
+   After this finishes running, you'll need to look for lines with a CVE identifier and no package.
+These are almost certainly kernel notices that were not recognized as such by the 01 extract script.
+Find the corresponding message in extract and verify this, and then move the messages to the "kernel" subdirectory if appropriate.
+Then re-run "`./03-get-cves-prelim.ssh`" until you get a clean result - one or more packages for each CVE.

 8. Get the Ubuntu CVE Tracker information using
    "`git clone https://git.launchpad.net/ubuntu-cve-tracker`"